BackupTheBerlios/opentim-svn/trunk/docs/tables/vnl.rst

  .. attribute:: _TVAC

     Virtual field showing the amount VAT included.
     It is usually the sum of :attr:`VEN.cMont` and :attr:`VEN.MontT`.
-Exception: if :attr:`TAX.GenTiers` is not empty.
+Exception: if :attr:`TAX.GenTiers`
+    is not empty.

+.. function:: GsbVnlTvac(x)

+   Get/Set block for virtual field :attr:`VNL._TVAC`.